-Per AR 385-10, The Army Safety Program, 24 Feb 17, before operating a motorcycle on or off post, on or off duty, Soldiers must complete a motorcycle safety foundation; basic riders course.
+Per AR 385-10, The Army Safety Program, 24 Feb 17, before operating a motorcycle on or off post, Soldiers must complete a motorcycle safety foundation; basic riders course.

 Note: There are additional training requirements listed in the regulation to sustain proficiency.